-Wisconsin Youth is committed to serving children of all abilities.
-Wisconsin Youth staff are expected to make every effort to provide respectful accommodations that will meet the needs of children within the physical limitations of program sites, the availability of program resources and within normal child to staff ratios.
+Wisconsin Youth Company is committed to serving children of all abilities.
+Wisconsin Youth Company staff are expected to make every effort to provide respectful accommodations that will meet the needs of children within the physical limitations of program sites, the availability of program resources and within normal child to staff ratios.

 All registration forms that indicate a child may need a respectful accommodation plan or have health concerns, will be reviewed to determine necessary supports that will best meet the needs of the individual child in an effort to provide a safe and successful environment for every child.
-Wisconsin Youth will work with Parent(s) to create a plan that meets the needs of the child.
+Wisconsin Youth Company will work with Parent(s) to create a plan that meets the needs of the child.
 This plan will be shared with staff.

-All Wisconsin Youth staff are trained in proper procedures to respect and protect the family’s right to confidentiality.
+All Wisconsin Youth Company staff are trained in proper procedures to respect and protect the family’s right to confidentiality.
 All child and family information is kept confidential.
 Information may only be shared when a signed release is obtained and used for the purpose of guarding the child’s health and safety.
 All persons with access to children’s records are instructed not to discuss or disclose personal information regarding the children and facts learned about the children and their relatives.

 Religious Education and Holidays